ni/nimi-python/docs/nifgen/attributes.rst

 .. py:attribute:: osp_fir_filter_gaussian_bt

     BT value to use when calculating the pulse-shaping FIR filter coefficients.
-Only used when the NIFGEN_ATTR_OSP_FIR_FILTER_TYPE attribute is set to  NIFGEN_VAL_OSP_GAUSSIAN.
+Only used when the :py:data:`nifgen.Session.osp_fir_filter_type` attribute is set to  :py:data:`~nifgen.FilterType.GAUSSIAN`.

     The following table lists the characteristics of this property.